edbrito/100-days-of-code/log.md

 **Today's Progress**: Restarted the frontend certification on fcc.
 I decided to submit the portfolio page; it was just a matter of content.
 The javascript part is mostly boring and nothing new.
 I have to endure it to get to the fun parts.

 **Thoughts:** I think tomorrow I can finish the javascript part with the basics and then I should work a little on the backend certification part with Git.
 Also probably nothing new but if I'm going to learn everything from scratch and solidify my knowledge then I should do it with everything.

+### Day 12: 2018/05/07

+**Today's Progress**: Started and finished the Git part of the backend certification.
+Getting ready for MongoDB.
+That should be nice.
+Also finished the Basic Javascript part of the frontend cert and started the OO and FP part of the cert.

+**Thoughts:** I have used NoSQL databases before but never MongoDB.
+So, after this I will have some Node, Express and MongoDB knowledge.
+I hope that at the end of the 100 days I know more about React so that I have the full MERN stack under control.
+Let's see how long it takes to finish every part of the fcc certifications.